isaackogan/TikTokLive/README.md

 - Insert items at any index in the print queue
 - Custom errors built on top of the API describing what went wrong when it happens
 - Errors do not kill the script.
 Even if a part of a message breaks, the rest still prints!
-- Send messages to TikTok LIVE Chat (chat-bot)
+- Send messages to the TikTok LIVE Chat (chat-bot)
 - How-to example on basic usage (using formatting, text-to-speech, sounds, images, etc.)
 - How-to example on using gifts
 - How-to example on using commands